Technology plays a vital role in our everyday lives.

 Before we delve deeper, let’s cover the technical part first.

-WiFi is short for Wireless Fidelity.
-Like other devices, to uses radio frequencies to send signals between devices.
+Like other devices, WiFi uses radio frequencies to send signals between devices.

 But these radio frequencies are different from car radios and cell phones.
 For example, a car stereo receives frequencies in the Kilohertz and Megahertz range (AM and FM stations), and WiFi transmits and receives data in the Gigahertz range.